MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-xamarin-ios-get-started-offline-data.md

 ## Update the client app to support offline features

 Azure Mobile App offline features allow you to interact with a local database when you are in an offline scenario.
-To use these features in your app, you initialize a [SyncContext] to a local store.
-Then reference your table through the [IMobileServiceSyncTable][IMobileServiceSyncTable] interface.
+To use these features in your app, initialize a [SyncContext] to a local store.
+Reference your table through the [IMobileServiceSyncTable] interface.
 SQLite is used as the local store on the device.

 1. Open the NuGet package manager in the project that you completed in the [Create a Xamarin iOS app] tutorial, then search for and install the **Microsoft.Azure.Mobile.Client.SQLiteStore** NuGet package.